Lee Anna Simmons

 Adults, children and adolescents attend therapy with me and I also provide supervision for social workers and therapists individually and in small groups.

-I am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor, by the ICO in data protection and EMDR UK & Ireland and EMDR Europe as an EMDR practitioner.
+I am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor, by the ICO in data protection and EMDR UK & Ireland and EMDR Europe as an accredited EMDR practitioner; also trained in EMDR for groups, with recent trauma and with children and adolescents.
 I have confidentiality agreements with all clients and colleagues.

 Training, qualifications & experience

 Registered with the HCPC (Health and Care Professions Council), I am an accredited EMDR practitioner (for adults), with specialist Child and Adolescent training (full), attend regular EMDR psychotherapy supervision and am a member of EMDR UK & Ireland.
-I hold an MA in Art Psychotherapy from Goldsmiths University, London and am registered with the British Association of Art Therapists including on their list of recommended practitioners and supervisors.
+I hold an MA in Art Psychotherapy from Goldsmiths University, London and am registered with the British Association of Art Therapists including on their list of recommended practitioners and supervisors; I am trained in Group Supervision at the IGA (Institute of Group Analysis) and run private supervision groups as well as in house for organisations.

 My clinical training and experience includes work with adults, children and adolescents: people suffering from attachments issues, trauma, addiction, self harm, victims of domestic abuse, people who hoard, the elderly and people suffering from mental health difficulties – both in the community and in health care establishments.